Dr. Dorothy Chang

 The music of composer Dorothy Chang has been described as "evocative and kaleidoscopic” (Seattle Times) and praised for its colourful scoring and dramatic expression.
 Her music is rooted in the Western art music tradition but often reflects the eclectic mix of musical influences from her youth, ranging from popular and folk music to elements of traditional Chinese music.

 Dorothy’s catalog includes works for solo, chamber and large ensembles as well as collaborations involving theatre, dance and video.
-Her music has been featured in concerts and festivals across North America and abroad, with performances by the Albany Symphony Orchestra, Chicago Civic Orchestra, Indianapolis Symphony Orchestra, Manitoba Chamber Orchestra, Pittsburgh Symphony Orchestra, Queens Symphony Orchestra, Saint Paul Chamber Orchestra, Seattle Symphony Orchestra, Vancouver Symphony Orchestra, Vancouver Island Symphony Orchestra, and the Victoria Symphony Orchestra, as well as by chamber ensembles including eighth blackbird, Soundstreams, the Smith Quartet, the Chicago Saxophone Quartet, Collage New Music and Music from China, among others.
+Her music has been featured in concerts and festivals across North America and abroad, with performances by the Albany Symphony Orchestra, Calgary Philharmonic Orchestra, Chicago Civic Orchestra, Indianapolis Symphony Orchestra, Manitoba Chamber Orchestra, Pittsburgh Symphony Orchestra, Queens Symphony Orchestra, Saint Paul Chamber Orchestra, Seattle Symphony Orchestra, Vancouver Symphony Orchestra, Vancouver Island Symphony Orchestra, and the Victoria Symphony Orchestra, as well as by chamber ensembles including eighth blackbird, Soundstreams, the Smith Quartet, the Chicago Saxophone Quartet, Collage New Music and Music from China, among others.

 WATCH: PEP (Piano & Erhu Project) performs Dorothy Chang's "Four Short Poems."
 With Nicole Li (erhu) and Corey Hamm (piano).